Close Banner

 Different Ticket Options at Disney World

 So you've chosen your parks to prioritize, but which tickets should work best?
-Base Tickets are admission to one theme park per day (While date-based tickets do not require a park reservation, select admission types require a Disney Park Pass Reservation for each day of your visit).
+Base Tickets are admission to one theme park per day.
+Date-based tickets do not require a park reservation.
+However, select admission types require a Disney Park Pass Reservation for each day of your visit.

 The Ticket with Park Hopper Option allows admission to more than one theme park per day.
 With the recent return of all-day park hopping, you can hop to your next park whenever you want — no limitation!

-Then, you also need to decide if you wish to utilize the Disney Genie+ service!
-If you're not a fan of waiting in long lines, you can opt to add the Disney Genie+ service each day and skip the lines for over 40 attractions.
+Then, you also need to decide if you wish to utilize the Lightning Lane service!
+If you're not a fan of waiting in long lines, look into Lightning Lane Multi Pass.
+With it, you can skip the lines for over 40 attractions.

 For frogtastic savings, purchase tickets through Undercover Tourist with lots of customizable options to fit your vacation.